apache/incubator-kie-tools/packages/stunner-editors/CONTRIBUTING.md

 Any dependency used in any KOGITO projects should fulfill these soft requirements:

-- Dependencies in subprojects should avoid overwriting the dependency versions of `kogito-editors-java` if there is no special case or need for that.
+- Dependencies in subprojects should avoid overwriting the dependency versions of `kogito-tooling` if there is no special case or need for that.

 - Only use dependencies with **an active community**.